xyqweb/log/README.md

         composer require xyqweb/log

-   You can also declare the dependency on Alibaba Cloud OSS SDK for PHP in the `composer.json` file.
+   You can also declare the dependency on Log SDK for PHP in the `composer.json` file.

         "require": {
             "xyqweb/log": "~0.1"